 And it’s not just effective on wooden cabinets.
 It’s also great on wall panels, Formica, furniture, and finished wood.
 Plus, Rejuvenate is easy to apply and a good degreaser that grease goes away with only one wipe.

 The packaging also comes with a microfiber cloth.
-Thus, you’ll save time and effort.
+Thus, I know I’ll save time and effort.
 In addition, this powerful cleaner gives UV protection on surfaces.

-So you’re sure the cabinet can fight off discoloration and weakening of the wood.
-And you can choose to buy depending on your needs.
+I am sure the cabinet can fight off discoloration and weakening of the wood.
+And I can choose to buy depending on my needs.
 Rejuvenate comes in bottles of 13 and 16 ounces and has a 128-ounce option.

 One disadvantage is that it’s a little bit pricey compared to other cleaners.
 Still, you get value for what you pay for.
-In addition, some users noticed that the solution leaves streaks whenever it’s not applied properly.
+In addition, I noticed that the solution leaves streaks whenever it’s not applied properly.

 What Could Be Improved